Mezzky/pokemon-app/README.md

 # Pokemon App

-This website is give you Information about Pokemon and soon will be Game of Pokemon, C u r r e n t l y, two official features are available:
+This website is give you Information about Pokemon and soon will be Game of Pokemon, Cu r r e n t l y, two official features are available:

 - Pokedex
 - Search Pokemon